NPIOcean/kobbe/docs/source/pipeline/pipeline.md

  using the `LE_AST_max_sep` parameter in  `icedraft.calculate_draft()`.

 In many instances, this may result in removing quite large parts of the LE distances in the datasets.
-For example, in datasets from Sig500s mounted near 20 m depth in th northwestern Barents Sea, this reduces the amount of valid LE measurements by 1/4 to 1/3.
+For example, in datasets from Sig500s mounted near 20 m depth in the northwestern Barents Sea, this reduces the amount of valid LE measurements by 1/4 to 1/3.